Qodana 2024.3 Help

 Inspection types

-A local inspection operates on a file level and inspects each file of your project separately from others.
-Once you create a local inspection, IntelliJ IDEA will run it for an opened file in the editor.
+Local inspections operate on the file level and inspect each file of your project individually.
+Once you create a local inspection, IntelliJ IDEA will run it on any file opened in the editor.

-A global inspection operates on a project level using the project scope for inspection.
+Global inspections operate on the project level and use the project scope as a basis for inspection.
 For example, you can create inspections that can check whether specific files exist in your project.
-You can run global inspections as described in the Run Qodana locally section.
+See the Run Qodana locally section of the documentation for more information about how to run global inspections.

 How to start